nhathuynguyen19/falling-sand/README.md

 ## How to play

-Use 0, 1, 2, 3 to change material.
+- Use 0, 1, 2, 3 to change material.
-Use mouse to control
+- Use mouse to control.